muthaiahGIT/ChemFlow/README.md

 ## Example

-Two examples, the counterflow diffusion flames of ethanol and methane, are provided.
+Three examples, the counterflow diffusion flames of ethanol, kerosene (Aachen surrogate) and methane, are provided.
 A standard OpenFOAM case directory with *chemkin*, *constant* and *system* is still needed for holding `BasicChemistryModel`.
 The reaction mechanism should be supplied in *chemkin*, either in CHEMKIN or OpenFOAM format.

 To run the program